4°C Cooling | Air Cooling | Use and Operation

 What types of tubes can be used?

-The Bullet Blender® Storm works with 1.5ml Eppendorf® Safe-Lock tubes.
-The Bullet Blender® and Bullet Blender® Blue work with 1.5 mL, 1.7 mL, and 2.0 mL Eppendorf® Safe-Lock tubes.
-When using 2ml tubes in the the Bullet Blender® or the Bullet Blender® Blue we recommend using a minimum of 2 tubes per homogenization cycle.
-The screw cap models use Axygen® and Corning® 1.5 ml screw cap tubes.
+Microcentrifuge models: The Bullet Blender® Storm and Gold models work with our RINO tubes or 1.5ml Eppendorf® Safe-Lock tubes.
+The Bullet Blender® and Bullet Blender® Blue work with standard polypropylene snap-cap microcentrifuge tubes though we strongly recommend 1.5 mL or 2.0 mL Eppendorf® Safe-Lock tubes.
+When using 2 mL tubes in the the Bullet Blender® or the Bullet Blender® Blue we recommend using a minimum of 2 tubes per homogenization cycle.
+The obsolete screw cap models (BBX24W and BBX24BW) use Axygen® and Corning® 1.5 ml screw cap tubes.